Ahmed-M-Sadek/database-editor-linux-bash-script/README.md

 #### 1) Use the changePermissions.sh script
 #### 2) Set the permissions manually

-It is also preferrable to set the working space before hand in the configeration file "configFile.txt" In case you already have a Databases DIrectory: set the working space to the Databases directory.
+It is also preferrable to set the working space before hand in the configeration file "configFile.txt".

+In case you already have a Databases DIrectory: set the working space to the Databases directory.
 You can also set the working space directory to an empty directory in order to create a new Databases directory in that path.